Learned Collusion

 Second, even within high-Q phases (where cooperation is more prevalent), defection must be played a substantial fraction of the time: inevitably, the state eventually transits to a bad phase ($\theta=2$).
 During this bad phase, gains are below Q-values, so the Q-value \textit{of the action played} must decrease, which results in frequent alternations between the actions played, hence a significant weight on action 2.

 \textbf{An illustration.} Figure \ref{fig1} describes the dynamics of Q-values when $x=1$ and $y=-0.5$ under low speed and low experimentation $(\alpha=0.1$ and $\varepsilon=0.1$), starting from favorable initial conditions ($Q^{0}(1)=1.5$, $Q^{0}(2)=1.4$ and $\theta=1$).
 For the path considered, the agent keeps staying in the favorable state during about 600 periods, until the state changes durably enough to $\theta=2$ so that $Q^{t}(1)$ drops below $Q^{t}(2)$, making action $a=2$ more attractive than $a=1$.

 Then follows what we shall call a \textit{disorganized phase} where $\theta=2$ and $\Delta^{t}$ remains small.
 In that phase, the agent quickly alternates between his two actions.
 The alternation is not triggered by experimentation, but the fact that under $\theta=2$, current payoffs are below both $Q$-values.
 The Q-value of the action played thus decreases and the action not played becomes more attractive.
 So long as $\theta=2$, $\Delta^{t}$ remains small and its sign is repeatedly changing, as illustrated in Figure~\ref{fig2}.
 This phase may stop after a transition to $\theta=1$: if $a=1$ is played repeatedly, the $Q$-value of action $1$ surges, fostering a prolonged favorable phase where $\overline{Q}$ rises again.

 However, it may also happen that the state $\theta=2$ is persistent enough to drive $Q^{t}(1)$ below $1$, and a low-Q phase starts (see Figure~\ref{fig2}).
 When this happens, occasional experimentation does not help: it just confirms that $Q^{t}(1)$ is a worse action, and the agent remains trapped playing $a=2$ for a long duration.
 Escaping the Q-trap is possible with enough experimentation and large enough speed of adjustment $\alpha$ (see Figure~\ref{Fig3}).
 However, if high $\varepsilon$ and $\alpha$ facilitate exits from traps, they also induce fast adaptation whenever the state changes back to $\theta=2$, so exits are generally not long-lasting.

-With higher experimentation and higher speed ($\varepsilon=0.3$ and $\alpha=0.3)$, we obtain $Q-$values that adjust more quickly to changes in states, so variations in $Q$-values are larger.
-The dynamic is similar in the sense that eventually, the agent enters a phase where $Q-$values drop below $1$.
-The main difference is that escaping (relatively quickly) from \textit{low-Q} traps is now feasible (see Figure~\ref{Fig3}).

-Intuitively, escaping the trap requires a conjunction of several events: (i) a change of state from $\theta=2$ to $\theta=1$ (induced by experimentation of $a=1$); (ii) some persistence of state $\theta=1$, and (iii) sufficiently many periods of experimentation of $a=1$ within that lapse of time to enable a significant rise of $Q^{t}(1)$.